The multiple you want isn't earned. It's built.

 Clean financials, clear narrative, and defensible numbers.

-Acquisition Discipline (When Appropriate)
+Acquisition Discipline

 The Exit Multiplier™ Methodology

-From owner-dependent to buyer-attractive platform.
+From owner-dependent operator to buyer-attractive platform.

 Phase I: Diagnostic Clarity